forestryio/forestry.io/hugo/content/docs/previews/about-previews.md

 Once the server is started, clicking the ![preview icon](/uploads/2018/01/preview-small.png) preview button in the top right corner of the [editor](/docs/editing/markdown-editor/) will send the updated content (including any unsaved changes) to the preview server and rebuild your site.
 While the preview is generating, editors will be presented with a loading screen, and will be redirected to the page being previewed when the preview has finished generating.

+## Which One Should I Choose?

+Although the feature is still in beta, we highly encourage everyone to use **Instant Previews** where possible.
+We are continuously improving the Instant Previews experience!

 ### More Info
 - [Configuring Your Instant Preview Server](/docs/previews/instant-previews/)
 - [Using the Instant Preview Server](/docs/previews/instant-previews-server/)